soup-bowl/tweet-count-bot/README.md

 * `GENERAL_MESSAGE` A printf-compatible string to format the tweet.
 (Default is "Yesterday, %s tweeted %d times.").

 ## Running via Docker
-[This propject is on Dockerhub][dockerimg], and can be used as an exec command.
+[This propject is auto-built on Dockerhub][dockerimg], and can be used as an exec command.

 ```
 docker run \